 Walking holidays in UK: the Peak District and beyond

 Our walking holidays in Britain are proof of what great walking the UK has to offer.
 Follow the River Tweed through the traditional and bucolic landscapes of the Scottish Borders, perhaps, or explore the scenery of Dorset which Thomas Hardy described so well.
-Our other walking holidays in the UK explore the hauntingly beautiful Peak District; Suffolk's gentle Waveney Valley; the Brecon and Monmouth Canal in the heart of the Brecon Beacons; the green limestone landscapes of the Yorkshire Dales; the magnificent coastlines of Norfolk and Northumberland; the Thames Path between Oxford and Henley; and England's newest National Park, the South Downs; and small but incredibly varied Jersey in the Channel Islands.
+Our other walking holidays in the UK explore the hauntingly beautiful Peak District; Suffolk's gentle Waveney Valley; the Brecon and Monmouth Canal in the heart of the Brecon Beacons; the green limestone landscapes of the Yorkshire Dales; the magnificent coastlines of Norfolk and Northumberland; the Thames Path between Oxford and Henley; England's newest National Park, the South Downs; and small but incredibly varied Jersey in the Channel Islands.

 To give you a good idea of how we can tailor our trips to your individual requirements, take a look at the section of the website specifically devoted to travellers from outside the UK.